Bramsnoek/AutomatedKeggBlast/README.md

 ```
 # Output
 1. The acquired genes and nucleotide sequences will be exported to fasta files grouped on organism
-2. The ran BLAST output will be exported as XML files
+2. The ran BLAST output will be exported as XML files and a csv file

 All files will be saved to the /Data/Output